MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/videolocalframelosspercentageavg-element-sdn-interface-2-1-1.md

 - xml
 ---

-# VideoLocalFrameLossPercentageAvg element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# VideoLocalFrameLossPercentageAvg element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Average percentage of video frames lost as they are displayed to the user, including frames recovered from network losses.
 This metric is reported for video streams when available. (percent)

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information